ShuaibShaban/phase-3-sinatra-react-project/README.md

 /movies/delete/:id - Delete a TODO item.

-/ - Render a table of all movies using BCSS
+/ - Render a table of all movies using CSS

 LICENSE
 This repository is distributed under the MIT License